na-na-hi/renget/archive/smgenskins.md

  - Totem Caller Hou Yi (Grim Omens)
  - Eclipse Summoner Hel (Odyssey: Reckoning)
  - Forgotten Gods Chaac (Talons of Tyranny)
- - Toon Mania Cthulhu (Odyssey: Perlious Seas)
+ - Toon Mania Cthulhu (Odyssey: Perilous Seas)
  - Queen of Cards Izanami (Heavenly Light)
  - Crow of Demise Hades (Odyssey: Soaring Isles)
+ - Leading Lady Aphrodite (Hope Reborn)
+ - Alpha Pack Fenrir (Colorforge: Prism of Souls)
+ - Dragonshifter Medusa (Odyssey: Immortal Revelry)

 The following skins were the collection-rewards for various other events, and are sometimes referred to as Tier 4.5's, as they are usually *(...usually)* higher-effort than other Tier 4's, but not quite Tier 5's: